 HANG GLIDING AND PARAGLIDING

 These exhilarating sports are available in Urubamba.
 You’ll start off from the highest mountains in the area and soar through the zone.
 The wind will whistle in your ears as you peer down over the Sacred Valley and enjoy from a different perspective.
 This isn’t one for the faint-hearted or those afraid of heights.
-But, if you can pluck up the courage it’s a real adventure.
+But, if you can pluck up the courage it’s a real adventure sports.